permutationlock/aven-cfmt/README.md

 The only whitespace characters that will be rendered are spaces, newlines, and tabs.
 Windows `\r\n` line endings will be parsed the same as `\n`, and the formatter will render all line endings as `\n`.
 Carriage return characters `\r` are illegal outside of line endings.
-All indents are rendered with space, tabs will only be rendered if they appear within comments or string literals.

 ### Parse depth